Meet Our Educators

 Emma is passionate about life long learning and is committed to exploring and learning about different approaches to education.
 She is committed to facilitating personal and inspiring learning experiences for her daughter and the children she works with.

 After completing a PGCE in Secondary Art & Design from Manchester Metropolitan University in 2012, Anisha has been teaching Art & Design in secondary schools in Folkestone and Bradford.
-Anisha’s skills and knowledge in Art & Design practice range from drawing, painting, printmaking, textiles and ceramics, she has taught all year groups including A-Level.
-Anisha draws influence and experience from a wide range of sources to aid her teaching practice and in particular likes to visit galleries and museums, her favourite place to visit is the Yorkshire Sculpture Park.
-Anisha studied a BA Hons in Ceramics at Cardiff School of Art & Design where she became a natural at slip casting tableware and decorative ceramic surface design.
-Before beginning the PGCE, Anisha took a few months out to volunteer for the Kamla Foundation a charity that helps disadvantaged women and children in Tamil Nadu, India.
-During her time in India, Anisha worked on programmes to empower women of all ages as well as teaching creative English lessons in the schools to you children.
+Anisha’s skills and knowledge in Art & Design practice range from drawing, painting, printmaking, textiles, and ceramics.
+She has taught all year groups including A-Level.
+Anisha draws influence and experience from a wide range of sources to aid her teaching practice, and in particular, likes to visit galleries and museums.
+Her favorite place to visit is the Yorkshire Sculpture Park.
+Anisha studied a BA Hons in Ceramics at Cardiff School of Art & Design where she became a natural at slipcasting tableware and decorative ceramic surface design.
+Before beginning the PGCE, Anisha took a few months out to volunteer for the Kamla Foundation, a charity that helps disadvantaged women and children in Tamil Nadu, India.
+During her time in India, Anisha worked on programs to empower women of all ages as well as teaching creative English lessons in schools to young children.

 Anisha’s main creative role models as a child were her grandfathers, one a carpenter the other a tailor.
 She firmly believes these early influences shaped her ability to learn a diverse set of skills that continue to aid her teaching practice to this day.
 In her spare time Anisha enjoys sewing and cooking, she is a huge fan Lego and loves to go to the theatre and cinema.

 Megan earned her Bachelor of Arts in Anthropology from Vanderbilt University in 2012.
-Originally from the US, she moved to the UK 6 years ago in order to continue her education.
-In 2015, she went on to gain a PgDip in Outdoor Education from the University of Edinburgh.
-Since then she has worked at a variety of outdoor and environmental education centres throughout England and Wales.
+Originally from the US, she moved to the UK six years ago to continue her education.
+In 2015, she obtained a PgDip in Outdoor Education from the University of Edinburgh.
+Since then, she has worked at various outdoor and environmental education centres throughout England and Wales.

-Outside of her main work during the past few years, Megan has assisted on an archaeological project in Peru, helped lead a team of international volunteers undertaking practical conservation works in Iceland, and had her nature and travel writing featured by several online and print publications.
+Aside from her main work over the past few years, Megan has also assisted on an archaeological project in Peru, helped lead a team of international volunteers undertaking practical conservation work in Iceland, and had her nature and travel writing featured in several online and print publications.
 In addition to experiential learning, she is passionate about supporting and empowering others as they learn and grow.

 Toria is a writer and performer from Knottingley, West Yorkshire.
-She is a regular tour support for Dr John Cooper Clarke and has performed in some of the UK’S largest and most prestigious theatres.
-In 2016 she released a poetry album with record label Nymphs and Thugs and her first poetry collection was published by Wrecking Ball Press in 2018.
-She writes for award winning theatre company Not Too Tame and has had her work showcased at the Edinburgh Fringe Festival.
+She regularly supports Dr John Cooper Clarke on tours and has performed in some of the largest and most prestigious theaters in the UK.
+In 2016, she released a poetry album with the record label Nymphs and Thugs, and her first poetry collection was published by Wrecking Ball Press in 2018.
+Toria writes for the award-winning theater company Not Too Tame and has showcased her work at the Edinburgh Fringe Festival.